Halsey (singer): 2017–2018: Hopeless Fountain Kingdom

-2018–2021: Manic and If I Can't Have Love, I Want Power
+2018–2020: Manic

-On October 4, 2018, Halsey released a single titled "Without Me", her first through Capitol Records.
+After the release of Hopeless Fountain Kingdom, Halsey was "upstreamed" to Capitol Records, Astralwerks' parent company.
+Her debut single on the label, "Without Me", was released on October 4, 2018.
 She stated that the song was very personal to her.
 On October 29, the official music video for "Without Me" was released, featuring a "G-Eazy lookalike", following their second breakup.
 This song went on to become Halsey's most successful single as a lead artist to date, becoming her first solo number-one single on the Billboard Hot 100.
 It topped the chart for two non-consecutive weeks and remained in the top five for 22 weeks.
 It also reached the top three of the UK, Malaysia, Australia, Canada, New Zealand, and Ireland.
 The song has been certified 9× Platinum in the US, 2× Platinum in the UK, 8× Platinum in Australia, and 9× Platinum in Canada.
 Due to "Without Me" reaching number one on the Billboard Hot 100, Halsey became the eighth woman to achieve multiple number ones on the chart during the 2010s.

 The singer made several releases and collaborated with various artists during the first several months of 2019, including a remix of "Without Me", featuring American rapper Juice WRLD on January 9, the song "11 Minutes" with Yungblud (featuring Travis Barker) on February 14, with the accompanying music video released on February 22, and the song "Boy with Luv" with Korean boy band BTS on April 12, the music video for which became the most–viewed music video within its first 24 hours on YouTube, with 74.6 million views.
 On April 19, she and 29 other musical acts were featured on the Lil Dicky song "Earth", a charity single about climate change awareness.